-The Superintendent shall establish procedures to provide for annual community, parent, school and, where appropriate, student input in the development of recommendations to be considered for the District budget.
-These procedures shall include a needs assessment process to identify, confirm, reassess and/or prioritize recommendations regarding District goals for future financial emphasis.
+The Superintendent shall establish procedures that include a needs assessment process to identify, confirm, reassess and/or prioritize recommendations regarding District goals for future financial emphasis.
 The plan shall provide for reviewing the achievement of established goals and academic expectations of the District.